Macedovin/FoodExplorer_API/README.md

 	- "Administrator

-		> Will manage and can access the hole API having both roles/ personas;
+		> Will manage and be able to access the hole API having both roles/ personas;

 	- "User"